Leuthard: ‘Federal Council was braver with a female majority’

 No to quotas

-Leuthard, who is not standing for re-election next year, called for the proportion of women in parliamentexternal link to increase at the 2019 elections – this didn’t happen in 2015.
+Leuthard, who is not standing for re-election next year, called for the proportion of women in parliamentexternal link to increase at the 2019 elections – something that didn’t happen in 2015.
 Currently 32% of the House of Representatives and 15% of the Senate are women.

 However, Leuthard said she was against quotas.
 It was more important, she believed, for female politicians to be supported by their parties and to take positions in important committees.
 Women must also be supported in businesses and management, she said.